Alternhuman/marcopolo-doc/source/fundamentals/marco.rst

 		"Params":"statusmonitor"
 	}

 All messages are JSON-formatted and UTF-8 encoded.
-Currently there is no support for fragmentation, so the messages must be less than 2048 bytes long.
+Currently there is no support for fragmentation.
+The messages must be less than 4096 bytes long.

 When a **Request-For** message like the one in the example is received by the **Polo** instance, a reply is issued only if the service is configured to be published.
 Otherwise no response will be made.
 The **Marco** instance will wait for a configurable amount of time, and return the received responses when the timeout is triggered.
 There are several parameters which modify this default behaviour, such as retries or timeout modification.